List types for resource aware languages: an implicit name approach: Restricted terms with explicit substitution

 The set of plain $\lu$-terms, denoted by $\Lu$, is given by the following syntax:

-A term $t$ can be a natural number $n$ (i.e., a de Bruijn index), an abstraction, an application or a substituted term, where a substitution can be one of the following three: a slash $t/$, a lift $\lift(s)$ or a shift $\shift$.
-The rewriting rules of $\lu$ are given by the rules in Figure~\ref{fig:rewriting rules for Lu}.
+A term $t$ can be a natural number $\udl{n}$ (i.e. a de Bruijn index), an abstraction, an application or a substituted term, where a substitution can be one of the following three: a slash $t/$, a lift $\lift(s)$ or a shift $\shift$.